alesanchezr/react-scripted-template/README.md

 Use React without npm, webpack or developer tool.
 There is not installation.

+## How it works

+You can write your components on app.js and your styles on style.css.

 ## Running this project

 There are two ways you can run the website, pick one: